NoriwasabiBoi/RL_tonemapper/README.md

 ## About

 Custom MATLAB tonemapper for a university project.
-Includes a simple GUI with a saturation slider that controls the strength of desaturation and resaturation.
+Includes a simple GUI with a saturation slider that controls the strength of desaturation and resaturation and a slider for the white point for the reinhard tonemapping.
 Visualizes the 4 main steps of the pipeline in a 2x2 layout:
 1. Normalize
 2. Desaturate